-2017 Named Executive Officer Achievements
+2019 Named Executive Officer Achievements

-Consistent with our compensation philosophy and objectives, our compensation committee considered the following key achievements of our named executive officers during 2017 when determining payouts for performance-based compensation for 2017 and future compensation:
+Consistent with our compensation philosophy and objectives, our compensation committee considered the following key achievements of our named executive officers during 2019 when determining the payouts under our 2019 Bonus Plan.
+Despite not being eligible for a payment under the 2019 Bonus Plan, we have included Mr. Schoeneck's accomplishments below.